Department of Biological Sciences

 Hands-on experiences

 At Bethel, we’re not content to just learn about science from a textbook.
-We also do science in fully equipped facilities, including a human cadaver lab, biotechnology lab, greenhouse, and 260 acres of outdoor laboratories.
+Conduct surgical dissection in our human cadaver lab.
+Practice sterile technique and cell culture in our cutting-edge labs and greenhouses.
+Or develop your water quality testing and wildlife monitoring techniqes in 260+ acres of outdoor laboratories.

 Collaborative research